NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 - Clear the cache by using `nuget locals http-cache -clear` or `dotnet nuget locals http-cache --clear`.
 - Temporarily set the **NUGET_HTTP_CACHE_PATH** environment variable to a different folder.
-- For `nuget restore`, use the `-NoCache` option, or for `dotnet restore`, use the `--no-cache` option.
+- For `nuget restore`, use the `-NoHttpCache` option, or for `dotnet restore`, use the `--no-http-cache` option.
 These options don't affect restore operations through the Visual Studio Package Manager or Console.

 <a name="migrate-to-automatic-package-restore-visual-studio"></a>
 ## Migrate to automatic package restore